Toxocious/Moonlight/README.md

 ## Auth Hook Source Code
 You can find the source code for the server auth hook in the [auth_hook](./auth_hook) directory.

+## Redirector Source Code
+You can find the source code for the client's redirector code in the [redirector](./redirector) directory.

 ## Launcher Source Code
 You can find the source code and applicable README for the custom launcher in the [launcher](./launcher) directory.